Find out how you can check UK VAT numbers, pay VAT on digital services and claim VAT refunds in a no-deal Brexit.

 Claims for VAT on business expenses after Brexit

 You’ll no longer be able to use the EU VAT refund electronic system to claim refunds of VAT incurred in the UK.

 You must follow the manual processes for businesses outside the UK.

 - the repayment period runs from 1 July to 30 June instead of 1 January to 31 December

-- you’ll need to supply a certificate confirming your taxable status
+- a certificate confirming your taxable status